StochSS/stochss-compute/README.md

 # Instantiate a new instance of the model.
 model = ToggleSwitch()

 # Run the model on a stochss-compute server instance running on localhost.
+# The default port is 1234, but will depend on how you choose to set it up.
 results = RemoteSimulation.on(ComputeServer("127.0.0.1", port=1234).with_model(model).run()

+# Wait for the simulation to finish.
+results.wait()

 # Plot the results.
 results.plot()